 One of the core elements of OPT’s mission is to document, present, and preserve the history and local culture of the Ozarks.
 We do this through a commitment to local production.
 OzarksWatch Video Magazineis an ongoing series that profiles the people, places, and traditions that make the region unique.
 Additionally, OPT produces documentary features each year that seek to capture stories of our shared culture.
 And, through OPT’s ongoing Sense of Communityseries, we provide an in-depth look at current issues, community projects, and local resources.

 Ozarks Public Television is jointly-licensed with KSMU Radio, the region’s NPR affiliate.
 Brought together in 2001, the stations formed Ozarks Public Broadcasting, licensed to and operated by Missouri State University.
 The work of Ozarks Public Broadcasting is deeply rooted in public service.
 Every effort we undertake is in service to – and made possible by – our community.

 The Missouri State University Board of Governors is the governing body of Ozarks Public Broadcasting.

-OPT is a service of Missouri State University.
-For more information about the Board of Governors of Missouri State University including its open meetings schedule, click here: Missouri State University Board of Governors
+For more information about the current members of the board, click here: Missouri State University Board of Governors Members.

 Ozarks Public Television encourages the exploration of ideas and their application to citizenship.